ivaxxnov/Syllabus-Scanner/README.md

 2. **Processing**: Syllabus-Scanner sends the uploaded files through a processing pipeline for scanning and formatting.

-3. **Spreadsheet Output**: The processed data is then compiled into downloadable files and returned to the user.
+3. **Output**: The processed data is then compiled into downloadable files and returned to the user.